-Redevelopment Projects on the Rise, New Launches to Boost Home Sales in Mumbai
+Redevelopment Projects in Mumbai Boost Home Sales

 An ordinary day on the bustling streets of Bandra turned into a daylight nightmare as Behram Nagar’s 5-storey building collapses in a flash.
 Mumbai’s Malwani case which had claimed 12 lives in the most severe incident of building collapse has been moved to the High Court.
 Meanwhile, a simple faulty ceiling on the 3rd floor collapses entrapping 35 people in the building in the posh locale of Fort.
 What seems like news headlines from yesteryears are actually the recent incidents.
 Such mishaps are normalised by their developers as inevitable consequences, trying to shed off from the grave responsibility.